 97% agreement was seen between central and local readers2

 Study Design2: Study 1 was a phase 3 trial that was conducted in 22 US sites.
 Of the 620 subjects who enrolled, 548 patients were evaluable for efficacy analyses.
 The primary endpoint was the percentage of subjects with successful cleansing, which was based on the US FDA Bowel Prep Scoring Scale, the goal of which was to determine non-inferiority against MoviPrep®.
 Safety follow-up visits were required 24-48 hours after colonoscopy and on days 7 and 30 if adverse events or lab abnormalities were indicated.
 A subset of colonoscopies was

 graded by central readers (exploratory).
 The primary endpoint of non-inferiority was met.

-*Success was the primary efficacy endpoint and defined as an overall cleansing assessment of 3 (good) or 4 (excellent) by the blinded endoscopist; scores were assigned following completion of the colonoscopy.
+*Success was the primary efficacy endpoint and defined in non-inferiority trials as an overall cleansing assessment of 3 (good) or 4 (excellent) by the blinded endoscopist; scores were assigned following completion of the colonoscopy.

 †Two patients (0.7%) were unable to complete their preparation and are included as missing.